 Entire Floor: this option allows everybody in the common areas on the Floor to hear each other, no matter how far away they are from each other.
 It's a good option for large gatherings, e.g. above 30 people, all-hands, or whole-company meetings.

 To prevent too much noise, everybody's microphones are muted automatically in this audio range.
 People can unmute themselves when they need to speak by clicking the Microphone button, and mute themselves again when they finish speaking.

 3. Click Save Changes to apply the Floor settings.

 Room Audio works with slightly different rules than Spatial Audio.
 When entering a Room, you'll notice the audio circle disappear, as you switch to Room Audio.

 Rooms in Kumospace have Private Audio Zones.
 This means that everybody in a Room can hear each other, no matter how big the Room is, or how far apart in the Room they are.

 They cannot hear anybody outside of the Room, and nobody outside of the Room can hear in.

 Additionally, closing the door of a Room locks out global sounds from the outside, e.g. doorbell, sound furniture, etc.

 The only feature that supersedes Room Audio is Broadcast, which can be heard everywhere on the Floor, including Rooms.

 If you prefer the open-plan look, you can remove the walls of a Room, but keep the audio zone.
-Read more about this in help article Add Rooms and Furniture.
+Read more about this in help article Set Up Furniture & Rooms in Your Space.